estraco/ezpb/README.md

 (1, 3): 0b10000000 [1 << 7]
 ```

-The binary numbers not in unicode format are in the following format below `(x, y): binary literal [bit mask]` where (0, 0) is the top left dot and (3, 1) is the bottom right dot:
+The binary numbers not in Unicode's positioning format are in the following format below `(x, y): binary literal [bit mask]` where (0, 0) is the top left dot and (1, 3) is the bottom right dot:

 ```typescript
 (0, 0): 0b00000001 [1 << 0]